thatguyecho21/echo-hub/README.md

 ## Games
-You can find the games it supports here, but as I said at the top, it is WIP.
+You can find the games it supports below, but as I said at the top, it is WIP.

 I am adding more games over time.
 ```